whitneylarose/data_catalog/docs/globus_setup.md

 ### Get Globus Connect Personal

-**Note: Globus Connect Personal requires a firewall exception for port 2223 and an internet question via ethernet.
+**Note: Globus Connect Personal requires a firewall exception for port 2223 and an internet connection via ethernet.
 This can be requested at https://ornl.service-now.com. **

 1. Click Get Globus Connect Personal under the Transfer Files tab.